nerzh/ton-sdk-swift/README.md

 - `.package(url: "https://github.com/nerzh/ton-sdk-swift", .upToNextMajor(from: "1.0.0")),`

+# TON-SDK-SWIFT-SMC
-###### ⚠️ You might also find it beneficial to make use of the [ton-sdk-swift-smc](https://github.com/nerzh/ton-sdk-swift-smc) package, which implements basic wrappers for TON smart contracts (please be aware that ton-sdk-ruby-smc is distributed under the LGPL-3.0 license).
+###### ⚠️ You might also find it beneficial to make use of the [TON-SDK-SWIFT-SMC](https://github.com/nerzh/ton-sdk-swift-smc) package, which implements basic wrappers for TON smart contracts (please be aware that ton-sdk-ruby-smc is distributed under the LGPL-3.0 license).

-## Example
+# Example

 ```swift
 import XCTest